Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty

 \subsection{Benders sub-problems}

 The Benders sub-problems are formulated with the unit commitment decisions and the generation level solutions of the master problem and they compute new generation levels for each generator outage.
-One sub-problem is formulated for each time period and the objective of each sub-problem minimizes the total generation reserves allocated during any generator outage during that time period.
+One sub-problem is formulated for each time period and the objective of each sub-problem minimizes the total \linecomment{generator reserve capacity $r_i^{out}(t)$ allocated to cover all generator outages} during that time period.
 For a fixed time period $t$, the sub-problem is as follows:

-For ease of exposition and clarity, the sub-problem constraints shown in \eqref{eq:sp-obj} have the master problem variables on the right-hand side.
+For ease of exposition and clarity, the sub-problem constraints shown in \eqref{eq:sp-obj} have the master problem variables on the \kaarthik{left-hand side}.
 Each sub-problem is a linear program and the values of the variables $\bar x(t)$, $\bar r^+(t)$ and $\bar p(t)$ are obtained from the master problem solution.
 A Benders feasibility or optimality cut is generated based on whether the sub-problem is infeasible or optimal, respectively.
-If we model the constraints of the sub-problem with ${A}(t){X}(t) \leqslant {b}(t)$, then the Benders optimality cut is given by $\eta(t) \geqslant {\gamma}(t)^T b(t)$, where ${\gamma}(t)$ are the dual values of the constraints.
-Similarly, the the feasibility cut is given by ${\beta}(t)^T b(t) \leqslant 0$, where ${\beta}(t)$ is the infeasible ray found using Farkas' lemma.
-These cuts are added to the master problem and the master problem is resolved (see step 5 and 6 of algorithm \ref{algo:pseudocode}).
+If we model the constraints of the sub-problem with ${A}(t){X}(t) \leqslant {b}(t)$, then the Benders optimality cut is given by $\eta(t) \geqslant {\bm \gamma}(t)^T b(t)$, where ${\bm \gamma}(t)$ are the dual values of the constraints.
+Similarly, the the feasibility cut is given by ${\bm \beta}(t)^T b(t) \leqslant 0$, where ${\bm \beta}(t)$ is the infeasible ray found using Farkas' lemma.
+These cuts are added to the master problem and the master problem is re-solved (see step 5 and 6 of algorithm \ref{algo:pseudocode}).
 The master problem objective value provides a lower bound and an upper bound is computed using the solution to the sub-problems.
 The inner loop of Algorithm \ref{algo:pseudocode} terminates when the gap between the upper and lower bound is within a tolerance value.
 We remark that during each iteration of the inner loop, $|\mathcal T|$ sub-problems are solved to generate the optimality and feasibility cuts.